dotnet/android/Documentation/guides/MSBuildBestPractices.md

 > NOTE: You might consider using `@(_AndroidMSBuildAllProjects)`
 > instead of `$(MSBuildAllProjects)` when working on the
-> Xamarin.Android MSBuild targets.
+> .NET for Android MSBuild targets.
 We have excluded the `*.csproj.user`
 > file for performance reasons.

 One pitfall, is this `_GenerateDocumentation` example *must* touch the